ZXDui/WaterSCNet/README.md

 WaterSCNet consists of two cascaded subnetworks called WaterSCNet-segmentation (WaterSCNet-s) and WaterSCNet-connection (WaterSCNet-c).

-You can use the following command to train WaterSCNet-s and WaterSCNet-v.
+You can use the following command to train WaterSCNet-s and WaterSCNet-v:

     python train_waterscnet.py